GandhiCloudLab/envizi-integration-hub-doc/readme.md

 docker logs my-e-int-hub
 ```

-## 3. Update the Configuration settings
+## 4. Update the Configuration settings in the Hub

-The above updated `envizi-config.json` config file content would be displayed here for further update if any.
+The above prepared `envizi-config.json` config file content would be displayed here in app.
+The properties can be further updated here if required.

 <img src="images/img-16-config1.png">
 <img src="images/img-16-config2.png">

-## 4. Ingest Turbonomic Data into Envizi
+## 5. Ingest Turbonomic Data into Envizi

+Lets ingest data from Turbonomoic into Envizi.

 1. Click on the `Turbonomic` menu and get into Turbonomic integration screen.